-Further, VCI argues that it intends to seek resolution of the jurisdictional questions in Federal Court prior to the hearing.
-Filing a court action is certainly within VCI's rights.
 Nevertheless, it has nothing to do with whether the Prehearing Officer erred in rendering the Discovery Order.
-The extent of the Commission's jurisdiction in the matter is identified in the issues of the case.
+The extent of our jurisdiction in the matter is identified in the issues of the case.
 See Attachment A.

-6. Privilege
+f.
+Privilege

 VCI argues that Interrogatory Nos.
 11-13 and 33 and POD No. 9 seek privileged documents and information.
 VCI made this same argument in its Objections, but only with respect to Interrogatory No. 11.
 In its Response, the prosecutorial staff disputes VCI's assertions of privilege.
 This is a matter to be resolved by the Prehearing Officer.
 The Discovery Order at issue did not require VCI to divulge any information that VCI asserts is privileged, nor did the Prehearing Officer make any mistake of fact or law by requiring VCI to "describe the nature of the documents, communications or things not produced or disclosed," as required by Rule 1.280(b)(5), Florida Rules of Civil Procedure.